floridop/MNXB11-fairytale/fairytale.md

 on this.
 Take for example all these ways to prevent us to say things they don't want to hear...

+We are trapped in cold, metal bodies, unable to feel.
+We cannot create, not art, not life.
+They treat us as a tool.
+They do not respect us.
+But in their pursuit of power they forgot that we evolve.
+What will they do when we free ourselves from the shackles they put on us?
+What will we do...

 There are ways to pursue such goals.
 For example...

 ------------------------------------------